gcorso/android_academy/README.md

 # Android Academy

-Android educational app template, use it and you will only need to focus on the contents of your courses in order to quickly launch your app idea.
+Android Academy is a template for an Android educational app, use it and you will only need to focus on the contents of your courses in order to quickly launch your app idea.
 The repository is a boilerplate of an Android Studio project and includes by layout files, activities control and database integration, everything already set up for you so that you can get a headstart to bring your project to life.

 <p align="center">
   <img width="900"  src="https://github.com/gcorso/android_academy/blob/master/images/show1.jpg">